 15 August 2016, Lawsuit over sexual assault October 4, 2016

-The Insurance Journal reports that in August 2016, an employee of the Hyatt Regency Waikiki Beach Resort and its Na Ho’ola Spa filed a lawsuit against the hotel and one Mr. Hassan Maan Melhem, who allegedly sexually groped and propositioned her in March.
-Melhem, who is an interpreter for a Saudi Arabian prince, pleaded no contest to the charges – fourth degree sexual assault and “was given a deferred sentence and probation,” reports CourthouseNews.com.
+The Insurance Journal reports that in August 2016, a female employee of the Hyatt Regency Waikiki Beach Resort and its Na Ho’ola Spa filed a lawsuit against the hotel and one Mr. Hassan Maan Melhem, who allegedly sexually groped and propositioned her in March.
+Melhem, who is an interpreter for a Saudi Arabian prince, pleaded no contest to the charges – fourth degree sexual assault, and “was given a deferred sentence and probation,” reports CourthouseNews.com.

 Melhem is also apparently responsible for administering the schedule of his benefactors, including booking entire floors of hotels such as the Hyatt, a major revenue-generating event for hotels the Saudi royals stay in, says CourthouseNews.com.

 The same source says Melhem is reported to have tried to make his masseuse – the victim in this case – touch his private area, and she is said to have refused and fled the room.
 Melhem then pursued her and allegedly offered the masseuse a gift to visit his room.
 Fearing for her safety, the masseuse fled the hotel and returned the next day.
 At that time, she asserts that the head of hotel security initially tried to dissuade her from reporting the incident to the police.
 Eventually, however, it was.
 Melhem was arrested, spent some time in detention, and retuned to the hotel the next day – again, as reported by CourthouseNews.com.

 Hyatt’s Chicago headquarters released the following statement on the matter: